How to make a toy English-German translator with multi-head attention heat maps: the overall architecture of Transformer

 This decoding process is similar to that of seq2seq models with RNNs, and that is why you need to hide future tokens in the self-multi-head attention mechanism in the decoder.
 You share the same densely connected layers followed by a softmax function, at all the time steps of decoding.
 Transformer has to learn how to decode only based on the words which have appeared so far.

 According to the original paper, “We also modify the self-attention sub-layer in the decoder stack to prevent positions from attending to subsequent positions.
-This masking, combined with fact that the output embeddings are offset by one position, ensures that the predictions for position can depend only on the known outputs at positions less than .”
+This masking, combined with fact that the output embeddings are offset by one position, ensures that the predictions for position i can depend only on the known outputs at positions less than i.”
 After these explanations, I think you understand the part more clearly.

 The codes blow is for the decoding part.
 You can see that you first start decoding an output sentence with a sentence composed of only <start>, and you decide which word to decoded, step by step.